SebastianGalo/slowtech_midi_controller/README.md

 - Compatible with a Teensy LC. [check]

-- Multiplex potentiometers via analog input from 4067. [check]
+- Multiplex potentiometers via analog input from IC 4067. [check]

 - Show potentiometer value as a graph bar at an 128x64px oled display.
 Show midi channel and cc number of corresponding potentiometer. [check]

-- Multiplex buttons via digital input from 4067.
-Debounce bugfix left.
+- Multiplex buttons via digital input from IC 4067. [check]

-- LED flickering when off.

-- LED callback from DAW/synth through 595 shift registers.
+- LED callback from DAW/synth through shift register IC 595. [needs bugfix, is it a hardware problem?]

+- Buss PCB layout with ribbon connectors for easy customisaton [prototyping]

+- Set midi channel and buttonstate(?) to EEPROM.

+- Sync CC/note values with computer and send midi in both directions to correct the "starting point".

 - Choose midi channel by holding one of the 16 buttons at startup?

-- Possibility to set led brightness in some way.
+- Possibility to set led brightness.
 Button combination at startup to choose between 16 different levels?

-- Save last set midi channel and buttonstate(?) to EEPROM for later startup.

 - Function button?

 - Encoders?

-- Buss PCB layout with ribbon connectors for easy customisaton?

 # Design process